jenkinsci/markdown-formatter-plugin/README.md

 ## Getting started

-In Manage Jenkins -> Security -> Markup Formatter select "Markdown Formatter" from the drop down list.
+In Manage Jenkins -> Security -> Markup Formatter select "Markdown Formatter" from the drop-down list.

-Markdown syntax highlighting is enabled by default while editing the markdown text in the Jenkins pages.
+Markdown syntax highlighting is enabled by default while editing the Markdown text in the Jenkins pages.
-A configuration checkbox is available in the "Security" page to disable syntax highlighting while editing markdown text in Jenkins.
+A configuration checkbox is available in the "Security" page to disable syntax highlighting while editing Markdown text in Jenkins.

 ## Configuration as code